By confirming an order or quote the Customer accepts the following terms and conditions.

-4.10 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate contract.
-Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.
+4.10 The Supplier may deliver the Goods by installments, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate contract.
+Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any other installment.

 5.1 The Supplier warrants that on delivery the Goods shall:

 (a) conform in all material respects with their description and any applicable Goods Specification;

 (b) be free from material defects in design, material and workmanship;

 (c) be of satisfactory quality (within the meaning of the Sale of Goods Act 1979); and